segmentio/segment-docs/src/connections/sources/source-functions.md

 Source Functions created before January 28, 2020 were created as one-off _instances_.
 This means that you create it once and it can be used within your workspace a single time.
 Any changes you make to the code of this Source Function will automatically update for this single instance.

 This behavior has now been deprecated and all existing Source Functions have been moved to the new model.
 This means that when you create a Source Function, you're creating a _class_ which can be deployed once, and _instances_ of this class can be configured in your workspace multiple times.
+The _class_ is parameterized by the function settings.

 > note ""
 > **NOTE:** Updates made to your Source Function code, will not automatically be deployed to configured _instances_ within your workspace.
 We are working to make this experience more seamless but currently, you will need to delete the configured _instance_ and re-configured in your workspace to have those updates included.